Orange County License Hearing Guide

 Possible Outcomes

-• Suspension Overturned: If the ALJ finds that the state did not meet its burden of proof, your license suspension will be overturned, and your driving privileges will be restored.
+• Suspension Overturned: The hearing officer finds that the DPS did not meet its burden of proof, and your license is not suspended.

-• Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license, allowing you to drive for essential purposes like work, school, or medical appointments.
+• Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted license, allowing you to drive for essential purposes.

 Hardship/Restricted License in Texas